jmegner/ReactStarter/README.md

 * TODO: figure out where I saw how to debug tests in VS Code (by adding to .vscode/launch.json).
 * For testing, at first I started with React's react-dom and testing-util libraries (as suggested by [React's page on testing](https://reactjs.org/docs/testing-recipes.html)), but [Testing Library for React](https://testing-library.com/docs/react-testing-library/intro) seemed better, especially for interacting with the DOM.
 * I'm still using [Jest](https://jestjs.io/) as the test runner (it's set up when you do `create-react-app`), and despite what some internet articles said, I didn't have to do any work to get Jest to automatically run tests in *.test.tsx or *test.ts files.
+* Lots of small changes to tsconfig.json and .vscode/launch.json to better support building, debugging, testing, and linting.